stefanofa/awesome/TOPICS.md

 *   [seraui/seraui](https://github.com/seraui/seraui) - UI component library for React, Next.js, and other JSX frameworks.
 Built with Tailwind CSS, it makes creating beautiful, interactive and responsive interfaces fast and easy.

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.
+A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 *   [KartikLabhshetwar/screenshot-studio](https://github.com/KartikLabhshetwar/screenshot-studio) - A free, browser-based editor for creating stunning screenshots and visuals.
 No signup, no watermarks.